What is Tax Advice in Business? A Tax Strategies Guide

 7. Review Your Business Structure

 - Consider whether your current business structure is the most tax-efficient.
-Transitioning to an LLC or an S-corp might offer tax advantages.
+Transitioning to an LLC or an S-Corp might offer tax advantages.

 8. Maximize Retirement Contributions